dondido/voice-collaborator/README.md

 Angular integration with Toast UI Editor (with both Markdown / WYSIWYG implementation).
 NGX-Translate internationalization library is used to define translations for the rich text editing tool content in different languages and switch between them easily.

+## Translation

+It uses xlf-google-translate to translate the manually created xlf file with google translate.
+The translated file is that converted to JSON file using the online coversion tool here http://converter.webtranslateit.com/.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.